Tragedy in the British Royal Family at the End of August

 Lord Mountbatten and his family traditionally vacationed at Classiebawn Castle in Mullaghmore, a village in County Sligo, Ireland and they did so during August of 1979.
 On August 27, 1979, Lord Mountbatten and his family members planned to go lobster-potting and tuna fishing despite security warnings.
 Unbeknownst to anyone, Irish Republican Army (IRA) member Thomas McMahon slipped onto the unguarded boat the previous night and attached a radio-controlled bomb.
 When Lord Mountbatten and his family were just a few hundred yards from shore, the bomb was detonated.
 A witness said the bomb blew the boat “to smithereens” and hurled all seven occupants into the water.

 The attack called into question the security arrangements surrounding the Mountbatten family.
 Lord Mountbatten never had a bodyguard.
 The boat had been left unguarded in the public dock in Mullaghmore, a village that is only 12 miles from the Northern Ireland border and was near an area known to be used by IRA members as a refuge.
-Thomas McMahon was convicted of the murders, sentenced to life imprisonment, but was released in 1998 under the terms of the Good Friday Agreement.
+Thomas McMahon was convicted of the murders, and sentenced to life imprisonment but was released in 1998 under the terms of the Good Friday Agreement.

 The British Royal Family at Lord Mountbatten’s Funeral, Credit – www.washingtonpost.com